 The biggest tipping dilemma is usually not so much about when to tip, but about how much to tip.
 What’s appropriate given the economy in the country you are visiting?
-A $5 tip per bag for a porter may seem extravagant in a country where that could purchase enough bread, rice and milk for a week.
-If possible, we suggest visiting a local grocery or asking around to find out what the average local meal would cost to make.
-Translate that back into what you are familiar with, and use that number as a base.
+A $5 tip per bag for a porter may seem extravagant in a country where an average salary is $100 per month.

-Tipping too little is worse than tipping too much.
+However, tipping too little is worse than tipping too much.
 If you tip too little you’ll end up short changing the people who probably need your tip the most.
 When you tip, your money goes directly to local staff and therefore into the local economy.
 Tourism plays an important role in many African economies, and at African Portfolio we believe strongly in trying to bolster the local economy, whenever and where ever we can.
 Tips can be made in US Dollars or the equivalent in local currency.

 Suggested Tipping Amounts for a Typical Luxury Safari

-- Safari Camp / Lodge and Specialist Guides: If the guide has done a good job, we recommend US$5-$10 per guest per day, but if your guide was exceptional, you can certainly give them more.
+- Safari Camp / Lodge and Specialist Guides: If the guide has done a good job, we recommend US$10 per guest per day, but if your guide was exceptional, you can certainly give them more.

-- The General Safari Camp / Lodge Staff: We recommend about US$3-$5 per guest per day for safari camps.
+- The General Safari Camp / Lodge Staff: We recommend about US$5 per guest per day.
 This should be placed in the communal tipping box to be distributed equally amongst all the staff.
 In the event there is someone specifically that you would like to tip, you can put your tip in an envelope with the person’s name on it and give this to the camp manager.